4 Ways to Get Out of Debt Fast (+ mistakes to avoid)

 The reality is that minimum payments dig your hole even deeper.

 It might be painful to learn the truth but you have to bite the bullet.
 Then you’ll see that it’s not hard to end this bad habit.
 In fact, you can get credit card companies to help you.
-Just look at the back of your credit cards for their number, call them, and ask them for the amount of debt you owe, the APR, and the monthly minimum payment on the card.
+Just look at the back of your credit card for their number, call them, and ask them for the amount of debt you owe, the APR, and the monthly minimum payment on the card.

 We challenge you now to step up and own your debt.
 You can do the hard work now, or the impossible work later.